Information For Authors

 All references must be cited in the text using a superscript Arabic number.
 Arrange the reference list in numeric order as cited in the text.
 Abbreviate journal names according to Medline.
 References should be presented in the following style:

-Journal citation: Li ST, Pateriti DA, Co JP, West DC.
-Successful self-directed lifelong learning in medicine: a conceptual model derived from qualitative analysis of a national survey of pediatric residents.
-Academic Medicine.
-July 2010; 85:1229-1236.
+Journal citation: Li ST, Pateriti DA, Co JP, et al. Successful self-directed lifelong learning in medicine: a conceptual model derived from qualitative analysis of a national survey of pediatric residents.
+Acad Med.
+2010; 85:1229-1236.

 Book citation: Knowles M. Self-Directed Learning -- A Guide for Learners and Teachers.
 Association Press, New York: 1975.